 - Click Authorize, and then click Confirm Authorization Policy to authorize SLB to write logs to Log Service.

-If you are a RAM user, you must obtain permissions from the corresponding account.
-For more information, see Authorize a RAM user to use access logs.Note This step is required only at the first time.
+If you are a RAM user, you must obtain permissions from the corresponding Alibaba Cloud account.
+For more information, see Authorize a RAM user to use access logs.Note This step is only required when you configure access logging for the first time.

 - On the Access Logs page, find the target SLB instance and click Configure Logging.

-- Select the LogProject and LogStore and then click OK.
+- Select a LogProject and LogStore and then click OK.

 If there is no available LogStore, click Log Service console to create log projects.Note Make sure that the name of the LogProject is globally unique and the region of the LogProject is the same as that of the SLB instance.